Free Jira time trackers in 2026: which ones are actually free

 Tempo Timesheets

 Tempo’s pricing page advertises a 30-day Atlassian Marketplace trial, started by a Jira admin.
-After that, it’s a paid Marketplace plugin priced per Jira user, with seat-tiered rates that vary by Jira edition.
+After that, it’s a paid Marketplace plugin priced against the Jira license size, with Cloud rates tiered by seat count.
 There’s no permanent free plan, no individual-developer plan, no “free for the first three users” carve-out.
 The 30-day trial is generous and you’ll know inside a week whether Tempo is what your finance team needs, but it isn’t free.

-Tempo’s strength is finance: approvals, budgets, capacity planning, invoicing.
-If the people asking for the tracker are billing clients or running a PSA workflow, the trial is worth doing.
+Tempo Timesheets’ strength is approvals and finance-oriented reporting; the wider Tempo suite adds separate products for capacity planning and financial management.
+If the people asking for the tracker run those workflows, the trial is worth doing.
 If they’re engineers who just want hours on the right ticket, the cheapest answer isn’t Tempo at all.
+We compared Clockify’s free tier against Tempo’s paid depth head to head, if that’s the trade you’re weighing.

 At-a-glance: what each free tier actually covers